ostadabbas/NNS-Detection-and-Segmentation/readme.md

 This is the official code repository for our paper, introducing a computer vision based detector for infant non-nutritive sucking (NNS):

 Zhu, S., Wan, M., Hatamimajoumerd, E., Jain, K., Zlota, S., Kamath, C.V., Rowan, C.B., Grace, E., Goodwin, M.S., Hayes, M.J., Schwartz-Mette, R.A., Zimmerman, E., Ostadabbas, S., "A Video-based End-to-end Pipeline for Non-nutritive Sucking Action  Recognition and Segmentation in Young Infants."
-Preprint, [arXiv:XXXX.XXXXX [cs.CV]](https://arxiv.org), 2023.
+Preprint, arXiv:2303.16867 [cs.CV], 2023. [[arXiv link](https://arxiv.org/abs/2303.16867)]

 A quick-start guide is available for those who just want to get predicted NNS segmentation results from a video, using our pretrained model, with no machine learning training necessary.